SarahLiettefti/AI5L_AILab_FraudDetection/README.md

 ## Random Forest Classifier
 We tried to optimze its criterion and number of tree parameters.
 We later tried to optimize the positive weight we could use to deal with the unbalanced data.

 ![](https://hackmd.io/_uploads/BJ8nRSUNn.png)
 ![](https://hackmd.io/_uploads/BJpn0SU42.png)
 ![](https://hackmd.io/_uploads/By1p0HUV2.png)
 ![](https://hackmd.io/_uploads/rk_CArU4h.png)

-After evaluation, we conclude that it was best to use the Entropy or log loss criterion (and avoid the gini) and to limit the Forest to 36 trees.
+After evaluation, we concluded that it was best to use the Entropy or log loss criterion (and avoid the gini) and to limit the Forest to 36 trees.

 1. In the table below, we see that not dealing with the unbalanced data give a better PublicScore than upsampling it randomly.
-2. Upsampling is better thant under sampling for the resaon discuss earlier
+2. Upsampling is better than undersampling for the resaon discussed earlier
-3. Unersampling is a good case of overfitting
+3. Unersampling results in overfitting
 4. Have better result when giving a positive weight of 22 to balance the data.